The connection between representation theory and Schubert calculus: The Chern-Weil homomorphism

 In topology, one constructs a contractible space $EGL_n$ on which $GL_n$ acts freely, and with quotient equal to the classifying space $BGL_n$.
 Every principal $GL_n$-bundle over $M$ is a pullback of the universal bundle $EGL_n \ra BGL_n$; in this way, the isomorphism classes of principal $GL_n$-bundles over $M$ are in one-to-one correspondence with the homotopy classes of maps from $M$ to $BGL_n$.
 Moreover, the previous definitions of connection and curvature have universal analogues, and there is a homomorphism $\Pol(\gl_n)^{GL_n}\ra H^*(BGL_n)$ (see \cite{NR} or \cite[\S 5,6]{Du} for a detailed construction).
 Since the quotient $GL_n/U(n)$ of $GL_n$ by the unitary group $U(n)$ is diffeomorphic to a Euclidean space, the inclusion $U(n)\hra GL_n$ induces an isomorphism $H^*(BGL_n) \ra H^*(BU(n))$.
 We deduce that there is a universal Chern-Weil homomorphism

-H. Cartan \cite{Car} proved that the map $\psi$ is an algebra isomorphism.
+H. Cartan \cite{Car} proved that the map $\psi$ is an isomorphism of polynomial rings.
 The cohomology of $BU(n)$ is thus identified with the ring of characteristic classes of principal $GL_n$-bundles (or complex vector bundles).
-If the polynomial $f\in \Pol(\gl_n)^{GL_n}$ has integer coefficients, then its image under the Chern-Weil map (\ref{ucw}) lies in $H^*(BU(n),\Z)$.
+If the polynomial $f\in \Pol(\gl_n)^{GL_n}$ has integer coefficients, then its image under the Chern-Weil map (\ref{ucw}) lies in $H^*(BU(n),\Z)$ (which we identify with its image in $H^*(BU(n),\R)$).

 \med \noin {\bf Example 3.} Let $E\ra M$ be a rank $n$ complex vector bundle over $M$.
-The Chern-Weil homomorphism sends the invariant polynomial $A\mapsto \wedge^kA$ of the previous section to the $k$-th Chern class $c_k(E)\in H^{2k}(M,\Z)$.
+The Chern-Weil homomorphism sends the invariant polynomial $A\mapsto \Tr(\wedge^kA)$ of the previous section to the $k$-th Chern class $c_k(E)\in H^{2k}(M,\Z)$.